RivanJarjes/image2taxonomy/README.md

 - Go
 - Ruby
 - Docker
-- Preferably a M series Macbook at least as of right now
 - A Qwen3-VL GGUF file (configured to use Qwen3-VL-4B as of right now)
 - CMake for Llama-server